PPCP

 What does the PPCP offer?

-Children attend a weekly Chapel, participate in daily prayers and Christian youth songs.
+Children attend a weekly Chapel, participate in daily prayers, and enjoy Christian youth songs.

-Enrichment activities include: Spanish, Multicultural presesntations, Community visitors, and others, depending on the talents and skills of parents and families.
+Enrichment activities include Spanish, multicultural presentations, community visitors, and others, depending on the talents and skills of parents and families.

 What is the staff to child ratio?

-The PPCP accepts 15 children each school year.
-The Director, Lead Teacher and one Parent are present each day to guide, play and explore with the children.
+The cooperative preschool program accepts 15 children each school year.
+The Director, Lead Teacher, and one Parent are present each day to guide, play, and explore with the children.
 All parents assisting in the preschool must complete a background check.
-All employees are fingerprinted, have completed a background check and are certified in First Aid & CPR.
+All employees are fingerprinted, have completed a background check, and are certified in First Aid & CPR.

 We are also blessed to be partnering with Texas State University.
-Each semester interns from TSU who are studying Early Childhood Development come in weekly to help with the children.
-Not only are the children learning through the different projects that the interns bring, the interns are able to see, hands on, the advantages of Play-Based Learning in a Cooperative environment..
+Each semester, interns from TSU who are studying Early Childhood Development come in weekly to help with the children.
+Not only are the children learning through the different projects that the interns bring, but they are also experiencing the benefits of play-based learning in a cooperative environment.
+Enrollment is open for those interested in joining our community.

 How old should my child be?